MNummila/SkEventsV2/README.md

 # SkEventsV2
-SkEvents codecamp react project.
-Both frontend and backend
+SkEvents is a project for react codecamp 2020.
+It is a simple event calendar where you can add and delete events if logged in and otherwise just view the events.